Voskopojë: Destruction and decline

 Of the old city, six Orthodox churches (one in a very ruined state), a bridge and a monastery survive.

 Modern times

-At 1996 the church of Saint Michael was vandalized by Albanian adolescents under the influence of a foreign Muslim fundamentalist, an incident that shocked and dismayed the Albanian public.
+In 1996, the church of Saint Michael was vandalized by Albanian adolescents under the influence of a foreign Muslim fundamentalist, an incident that shocked and dismayed the Albanian public.
 In 2002, the five standing churches were put on the World Monuments Fund's 2002 World Monuments Watch.
 Today, Moscopole is just a small mountain village and ski resort.
 During recent years, a Greek language institution and a joint Greek–Albanian initiative has operated in Moscopole.